yanxiu0614/subdomain3/README.md

 ----------------------------------------------------------------------------------------
 change log:

+2017-6-17: delete universal parse opthon(-p t/f);add a file of config;optimze strategy for universal parse

-2017-5-2:add a module(validate the domain),please modify "result_name" in the validate_domain.py if you will use it;fix universal bug;update cdn-servers,etc
+2017-5-2: add a module(validate the domain),please modify "result_name" in the validate_domain.py if you will use it;fix universal bug;update cdn-servers,etc

-2017-4-21：optimze strategy for generating subname，improve the speed
+2017-4-21: optimze strategy for generating subname，improve the speed

-2017-3-23:add universal parse opthon(-p t/f)
+2017-3-23: add universal parse opthon(-p t/f)

 2017-3-17: big dict support(for example:200 million)